Gregory-Ledray/Google-Sheets-Sync/README.md

 Now let's look at some advantages over a compiled language which runs on a server:
 1. No need to acquire credentials and store them on the server because Google Apps Script already runs in a trusted environment.

-# How do I Test this?
+# How do I Test / Use this?
 To test, create a script bound to the source spreadsheet, paste in this source, adjust variables, set up a trigger to run the script, and then trigger the trigger by editing the source file.
 Step by step instructions are below.
 1. Create 2 new spreadsheets.
 In the first spreadsheet (the source spreadsheet), type out information in a couple of cells.
 2. In the first spreadsheet (the source spreadsheet), click Tools > Script Editor.
 This will open a new script.